Ihtyaz/On-Chip-Clock-Multiplier-PLL-VSD/README.md

 ### Introduction

 * Intellectual Property (IP): Pre-defined logical cells that are not built from scratch but are rather bought from IP vendors so that they can be used directly on a chip/core.
 RAM and ROM are few examples of IPs.
 This helps to reduce design and testing time significantly.
-* On-Chip Clock Multiplier:
- - sadasdsa
+* On-Chip Clock Multiplier: Amplifies clock signal frequency coming from a source which is emanating a low frequency clock signal, in order to improve performance.